 Things to remember when you become eligible for Medicare

-If you elect not to enroll in one of the SHBP MA PPO options, you will not be able to pay a subsidized premium for your health insurance.
+If you elect not to enroll in one of the SHBP MA PPO Standard or Premium plan options, you will not be able to pay a subsidized premium for your health insurance.
 In this case, you will pay the entire cost of your SHBP coverage.

-If you choose an non-MA PPO option, by federal law, Medicare will be your primary coverage/payer and SHBP will be secondary.
-You will still be responsible for any applicable co-payments and deductibles under your SHBP plan option.
+If you choose a non-MA PPO option, by federal law, Medicare will be your primary coverage/payer and SHBP will be secondary.
+You will still be responsible for any applicable co-payments (co-insurance) and deductibles under your SHBP plan option.